venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Prompts are set of tricks that consistently improve the models’ responses.
 A prompt can contain information like the `instruction` or `question` and including other details such as `inputs` or `examples`.

-Prompting is instructing model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.
+Prompting is instructing model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", “paraphrase”, “simplify” etc.

 ## How to come up with good prompts?